0xAbdallah-Nabil/0xAbdallah-Nabil/README.md

 - 🎓 &nbsp; I’m currently Ungraduated student at Mansoura Unversity.
 - 🎓 &nbsp; Ungraduated : Faculty of Enineering (Computers and Control Systems Department) -Mansoura Unversity.
-- 🌱 &nbsp; Learning more about Microcontrollers , Embedded Sofware , Embedded Linux,autonomous vehicles,Front-End react .
+- 🌱 &nbsp; Learning more about Microcontrollers , Embedded Sofware , Embedded Linux, autonomous vehicles and Front-End with react .
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/abdallah-nabil-126b9b23b/) .

 <h3>  &nbsp;🛠️ Languages and Tools:</h3>